CadenFinley/CJsShell/docs/themes/thedetails.md

 ### Prompt Definitions and Theme Structure

-Themes are made up of 3 different prompt types: PS1, GIT, and AI.
-The PS1 is the default prompt that is used at all times except if with in a git repo or if in the ai menu, at which then the respective GIT or AI prompt is used.
+Themes are made up of different prompt types: PS1 and GIT.
+The PS1 is the default prompt that is used at all times except when within a git repo, at which point the GIT prompt is used.
 There are two more additional prompts that have special features.
 Those prompts are the newline and inline_right prompts.
 It does not matter the order in which each prompt is defined in the theme file.
 The terminal window title can also be defined here in the theme file.

 ```bash
 theme_definition "theme_name" {